wp-plugins/instantsearch-for-woocommerce/readme.txt

 2. Search for 'InstantSearch+ for WooCommerce'
 3. Click 'Install Now'
 4. Activate the plugin on the Plugin dashboard
-5. Add any search widget (like WooCommerce Product Search) to your preferred location by visiting WordPress Admin ==> Appearance ==> Widgets
+5. In case you do not have a search box, go to WordPress admin page ==> Appearance ==> Widgets and drag InstantSearch+ Search Box widget (or any other search widget) to your preferred location.

 Having issues?  contact support@instantsearchplus.com